openfin/openfin-examples-windowing/app-region-drag-mouse-events/README.md

 This should start a simple Node server at [http://localhost:9070](http://localhost:9070), then, click the link below to install as an openFin app.

-If you wish to change to localhost port you will need to change the referances in "server.js", "app.json" and in the installer link below.
+If you wish to change to localhost port you will need to change the references in "server.js", "app.json" and in the installer link below.

 [installer](https://dl.openfin.co/services/download?fileName=openfin_windowdragging&config=http://localhost:9070/app.json)